stefanhk31/drum-machine/README.md

 # drum-machine
-Drum Machine with audio.
+Drum Machine with audio, built with React using create-react-app.
 Audio files from @no-stack-dub-sack (github).